Nikhiljain180/Notification/README.md

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:

 * Node.js - [Download & Install Node.js](http://www.nodejs.org/download/) and the npm package manager.
-If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
+If you encounter any problems, you can also   use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node
-* MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).

-### Getting the database
-Since the MongoDB will already be installed by now:

-* start mongo: open cmd, type **mongod**, you will need to create "data/db" folders in your current drive (e.g. Windows C: Drive, create C:\Data\db).
-* I have also attached the database dump.
-You can use the same database.

 ### Compiling Your Application